Heuscartist/gnipp/README.md

 - **Data Processing**: Pandas and NumPy for handling and summarizing network data.

-- **Langchain OpenAI & Gemini**: Utilize Network data to generate analysis and devise network planning strategies.
+- **Gemini**: Utilize Network data to generate analysis and devise network planning strategies.